 - Preheat oven to 350 degrees F (180 degrees C).

-- To the same pot set over medium-low heat add the last tablespoon of olive oil.
-Add in the minced onions, bell pepper, and celery, mixing well to combine.
-Cook for 8-10 minutes, or until softening, stirring frequently.
+- Add the last tablespoon of olive oil to the pot and set it over medium-low heat.
+Add the finely chopped onions, bell pepper, and celery, mixing well to combine.
+Cook for 8-10 minutes, stirring frequently, until softened.

-- Add the minced garlic, Cajun seasoning, salt, pepper, cayenne, Italian season, and red pepper flakes.
-Mix well and continue to cook for an additional minute.
+- Add the minced garlic, Cajun seasoning, salt, pepper, cayenne pepper (optional), Italian season, and red pepper flakes (optional).
+Mix well to combine and continue to cook for an additional minute.

 - Mix in the crushed tomatoes, Worcestershire sauce, white rice, and low-sodium chicken broth with the softened veggies.
 Mix well to combine.
-Bring to a simmer, then reduce heat to low and cover with a tight-fitting lid
+Bring to a boil, then immediately reduce the heat to low and cover with a tight-fitting lid.

-- Cook for approximately 25-30 minutes, or until the rice is nearly cooked through, gently stirring every 5 minutes to prevent the rice from burning and sticking to the bottom of the pot (see note – how to cook your rice in the oven).
+- Cook for approximately 25-35 minutes or until the rice is nearly cooked, gently stirring every 7-8 minutes to prevent the rice from burning and sticking to the bottom of the pot.
+To cook the rice in the oven, transfer the covered pot to the preheated oven and bake for approximately 25-35 minutes or until the rice is nearly cooked.

 - When the rice is nearly finished cooking, stir in the shrimp and the sliced okra, and return the chicken and sausage back to the pot.
 Gently mix to combine with the rice.
 Continue to cook on low, stirring as needed, until the shrimp is cooked, approximately 5-8 minutes.